alikureishy/SDC-advanced-lane-lines/README.md

 *Feature Extraction*
 This sub-component is configured with a configurable list of extractors that each sub-window is to be passed through before classification as a vehicle or non-vehicle.
 The same configuration is (by design) also used by the trainer.py utility discussed above, when training the classifier, so that the same features are being extracted for both training and classification.

+Notice here, based on the above configuration, that there are two features being extracted from each image:
+* Spatial binning for the RGB color space, generated after resizing the input image into a 16x16 image
+* HOG features

+Below is an illustration of exactly how those features help to distinguish between vehicle/non-vehicle entities.
+This illustration was obtained by the debugger.py utility (Feature Engineering Explorer) listed in the 'Execution' section of this document.

+![FeatureExplorer-Illustration]

 *Logging*
 This last sub-component is only useful for data generation, to prune the training data used to better train the classifier.
 It is not enabled during the actual use of the utility.
 The way it works is to log each sub-window based on whether hits or misses (or both) are being logged, and puts them into corresponding folders -- called 'Hits' or 'Misses' -- nested under a folder dedicated to the given run of the utility.
 Each run generates a new such folder, with its corresponding 'Hits' and 'Misses' folders containing the relevant images obtained through the video.
 These folders, understandably, can be rather large, depending on the number of hits.
 Typically however, it is the misses that contribute the most images to a run.
 To reduce not just the overhead of saving such files to disk, but also the hassle of sifting through so many files for gathering training data, there are additional settings to prune the misses (and hits) based on bounding coordinates for the sub-window concerned.
 There are also settings to restrict the logging to specific frame numbers, or a range of frames.
 This utility is invaluable during the training phase of the vehicle classifier.
 However, it is to be used with restraint, in order to avoid overfitting the data to the given input video.